mrfdev/1MB/Resources/BentoBox/README.md

 ## Installation

-- Get the `1MB-BentoBox-Complete-Challenges-Fix.sh` file, and put it in the directory `~/plugins/BentoBox/database/ChallengesPlayerData`.
+- Get the `1MB-Challenges-Fix` file, and put it in the directory `~/plugins/BentoBox/database/ChallengesPlayerData`.
-- `chmod a+x 1MB-BentoBox-Complete-Challenges-Fix.sh`
+- `chmod a+x 1MB-Challenges-Fix`
 - Make sure your server is running in tmux, with a session name, the default is `mcserver`
 - Edit the .sh script with the player's Minecraft UUID.
-- And run the .sh script with `./1MB-BentoBox-Complete-Challenges-Fix.sh`
+- And run the .sh script with `./1MB-Challenges-Fix`

 ## What does it do?

 Upon running it, it will go through the player file and find instances of completed challenges, then store those in a .log file, removing any duplicates.
 When that's done.
-It will go through the file line by line, with a 3 second delay.
-Feeding the lines as a bentobox console command to the `mcserver` tmux session, completing the challenges if they don't already have them.
+It will go through the file line by line, with a 3-second delay.
+Feeding the lines as a BentoBox console command to the `mcserver` tmux session, completing the challenges if they don't already have them.
 Bug Report / Suggestions

 - Feel free to open a ticket, if I can fix it, I will try to, if I can update the script I will try to.
 And then publish any releases.